-Chris Easton serves as Vice President, Business Operations.
-John Christopher "Chris" Easton joined AMP in 2014, bringing 30 years of experience with municipal electric system management.
+Chris Easton serves as Chief Risk Officer.
+Mr. Easton joined AMP in 2014, bringing 30 years of experience with municipal electric system management.
 He spent his career with the City of Wadsworth, retiring as director of public service in 2014, and also served 10 years as the Wadsworth representative on the AMP Board of Trustees.
-He holds a bachelor's degree in geography from Ohio University and a master's degree in public administration from the University of Akron.
+He holds a B.S. in geography from Ohio University and a M.A. in Public Administration from the University of Akron.